 1. Many people bought a home because it’s the “adult” thing to do … not because it makes financial sense.
 In fact, for many people, renting makes more financial sense than owning.
 Unfortunately, too few people actually sit down to crunch the numbers and figure out Rent vs. Buy.
 They see home ownership as a status of success, and they pay — dearly — for that status.

 2. Many people think a home is a good investment.
 Guess what?
 Even if you’re one of the lucky few who escaped the Great Recession untouched, and your home is worth more now than it was in 2007, it’s still probably a lousy investment compared to the gains you would have earned elsewhere.
+Housing historically appreciates at 3 to 5 percent per year — drastically less than what you’d experience through an index fund tracking the overall stock market.

 3. Many people forget the costs of homeowners insurance, maintenance, repairs, mortgage interest, and mortgage insurance.
 When you add these into the picture, your home becomes an even lousier investment.